philbirnie/magento2-7thst/README.md

 2. Enable only the extensions that you need.
 Many of the analytics extensions are completely unnecessary.
 3. Opcache is enabled -- this appears to make a _substantial_ difference.
 4. Under `Stores -> Configuration -> Advanced -> Developer`, bundle and concatenate JS/CSS when feasible.
 The excessive number of requests in Docker slows the site down substantially.
 (Obviously this is not feasible when doing FE work)
+5. Synced folders are disabled for performance reasons; if you wish to enable them, see instructions in Vagrant file.
+This also means that you will want to initially rsync after you get everything set up.
+Simply run this command.

 ### Deployment